 Fazerdaze – “Morningside”

-Another New Zealander gaining favourable overseas attention is indie singer-songwriter Fazerdaze, with her new record “Morningside.”
+Another New Zealander gaining favorable overseas attention is indie singer-songwriter Fazerdaze, with her new record “Morningside.”
 After releasing an EP two years ago and playing Laneway in January, Fazerdaze has continued her run of success with this gorgeous indie pop album.
 “Morningside” is full of beautiful dreamy melodies as seen on songs such as “Jennifer” and “Take it Slow”, and well-crafted indie bangers, namely “Friends” and “Misread.”
-The talent she displays on this record, particularly in terms of songwriting is freakish to say the least, and at just 24, it is scary to think how much more she could grow as a songwriter.
+The talent she displays on this record, particularly in terms of songwriting is freakish, to say the least, and at just 24, it is scary to think how much more she could grow as a songwriter.
 My favorite New Zealand release of the year so far, and given the quality, an album that could become a great New Zealand indie album in time.

 Fave Tracks: Last to Sleep, Jennifer, Take It Slow, Bedroom Talks